NFL power rankings: Where 49ers sit after thrashing of Bears

 With four weeks remaining in the 2024 regular season, there isn't much any of these teams can do to surprise us.

-Here is where the 49ers sit after a 38-13 win over the Chicago Bears and heading into "Monday Night Football:"
+Here is where the 49ers sit after a 38-13 win over the Chicago Bears and heading into Week 15.

 32. New York Giants (Last week: 32)